-down of the OSE layer (4).
-The OSE expresses receptors for FSH and LH (5-8), and elevated amounts of gonadotropins stimulate proliferation of both rat and mouse OSE before and after ovulation (9, 10).
+Ovulation is a vigorous process that requires disruption of cell-cell junctions within the OSE to provide an exit for the released oocyte, followed by rapid migration and wound repair.
+Prior to ovulation, release of luteinizing hormone (LH) by the pituitary stimulates the OSE adjacent to a preovulatory follicle to induce the secretion of plasminogen activator and this triggers tumor necrosis factor alpha (TNFα) breakdown of the OSE layer (4).
+The OSE expresses receptors for follicle-stimulating hormone (FSH) and LH (5-8), and elevated amounts of gonadotropins stimulate proliferation of both rat and mouse OSE prior to and after ovulation (9, 10).
 In addition, homeostatic proliferation occurs in the OSE of cycling rats (11, 12).
-Although a drastic rise in OSE proliferation is necessary for reestablishing normal surface continuity, it may also be a source of uncontrolled cell growth involved in cyst or tumor formation.
+Although a drastic rise in OSE proliferation is necessary re-establishing for normal surface continuity, it may also be a source of uncontrolled cell growth involved in cyst or tumor formation.

-Although ovulation is a natural and essential phenomenon, disturbances in the healing process may lead to cyst development and cancer.
+While ovulation is a natural and essential phenomenon, disturbances in the healing process may lead to cyst development and cancer.
 The wounding and healing process is necessary for oocyte release, but frequent rupture and repair also increases the chance for spontaneously developing mutations to accumulate in cellular DNA (13-15).
 Indeed, enhanced cyst formation and epithelial proliferation was observed in incessantly ovulating mice linking the process of ovulation with cyst formation (16, 17).
-In addition, factors that increase ovulation increase the risk of developing ovarian cancers, whereas factors that reduce total lifetime ovulation reduce cancer risk (18-25).
+In addition, factors that increase ovulation increase the risk of developing ovarian cancers, while factors that reduce total lifetime ovulation reduce cancer risk (18-25).
 An increased incidence of cysts and ovarian tumors in the adult hen is associated with ovulation number, and this serves as an animal model of human epithelial ovarian cancer (15, 26).